On my painting process...

 Christine is an American landscape painter (b.
 1957 Syracuse, NY).
 Her degree in physical geography and studio art from Plymouth State University (NH) supplied her with a unique and heightened appreciation for New England landforms.
-Prior to becoming a full time painter she had a varied and successful business life.
-After college Sullivan wanted to remain at her summer residence of Cape Cod and landed a job as a cartographer with the Butterworth Map Company.
-Here she also learned the graphic arts and publishing business but the winters were harsh and she later moved back to her hometown of Fayetteville, NY and took a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation.
-She quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
+Prior to becoming a full-time painter, Sullivan had a varied and successful business life.
+After college she once again summered on Cape Cod and in the Fall landed a job as a cartographer.
+Here she learned the graphic arts and publishing business yet the winters seemed desolate and she moved back to her hometown of Fayetteville, NY, and worked as Chief Cartographer for a larger map-making company in Syracuse.
+She later entered into the world of advertising, starting with a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation where she quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
 Concurrently her personal life was expanding as she and her husband, Jim, had a beautiful baby girl in 1991.
 Christine, now working long hours in the office as Creative Director and even more hours as a new mom, found the perfect release - painting.
 Her watercolors, once inspired by the works of Andrew Wyeth, were now leaning to a more abstract approach and soon a unique style emerged and she began showing and selling her work.

-Sullivan dug deeper into the studio, became a prolific experimental painter and developed a unique style and pallette.
-Christine began to reach out to artists on Cape Cod while visiting her now aging parents and the Provincetown Art Association and Museum school (PAAM) proved a savior, as did workshops with Megan Hinton in Wellfleet.
+Sullivan dug deeper into the studio, became a prolific experimental painter and developed a unique style and palette.
+Christine began to reach out to artists on Cape Cod while visiting her now aging parents and the Provincetown Art Association and Museum school (PAAM) proved a savior.

 In 2013, after several more group exhibitions, the Gargiulo Art Foundation, a not-for-profit organization whose purpose is to support the arts, artists and arts-in-public places, named Christine their "Artist of the Year 2013" and awarded her a solo exhibition which helped to launch her emerging career into gallery representation as did the acceptance in the 2013 Rochester-Finger Lakes Exhibition.
 During her frequent trips to the Cape she continued her workshops now with both Cynthia and Anne Packard as part of their new, joint landscape-from-life workshops taught on the deck of Anne's Provincetown's home.
 She would follow these with a week-long painting workshop on Nantucket under Thomas R Dunlay, a renowned Boston School painter who was taught by R.H.
 Ives Gammell.